Maria Mercader Dead, CBS News Executive Dies At 54 From Coronavirus

-CBS News veteran Maria Mercader has died at the age of 54 after testing positive for coronavirus, The Wrap reported.
+CBS News veteran Maria Mercader has died at the age of 54 after testing positive for COVID-19, The Wrap reported.

-Mercader worked for the network for over 30 years and began in 1987 through the company’s page program.
+Mercader worked for the network for over 30 years, beginning in 1987 via the company’s page program.
 Eventually, she made the jump into breaking news before moving on to the position of director of talent strategy, where she expanded staff diversity in the news division.
 Her diversity efforts were achieved by working with various community organizations, including the Asian American Journalists Association, the National Association of Black Journalists, and the National Lesbian and Gay Journalists Association.

 Susan Zirinsky, CBS News president and senior executive producer, spoke of Mercader’s journalistic talent and “indomitable spirit” in a farewell statement.